MinLi2/moviesApp/README.md

 ### Advanced Testing (If required).

-[State briefly each instances of boundary and/or error/exceptional test case in your project] e.g.

 + cypress/integration/movieReviewPage.spec.js - test the movieReview page when the Review id is invalid.
 + cypress/integration/movieDetails.spec.js - test when a movie has no reviews.